tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/joins.md

   EMIT CHANGES;
 ```

-> ⚠ There is a known limitation in the early access versions (bellow 1.0).
+> ⚠ There is a known limitation in the early access versions (below 1.0).
 The Key column, in this case movie.Title, has to be aliased Title = movie.Title, otherwise the deserialization won't be able to map the unknown column name M_TITLE.